enso-org/enso/doc/types/design/types.md

 >   `<:` so we need to work out if we can elide them from the surface language.
 >   This requires considering polymorphic function arguments, partial data,
 >   qualified function types and variable definitions.
+> - Reformulate this in terms of row polymorphism.
+We really want to avoid a
+>   _real_ subtyping relationship as it doesn't play at all well with global
+>   inference.

 #### Unsafe Typeset Field Mutation
 For performance it is sometimes necessary to have the ability to _directly_